 Bring only UL-approved appliances with self-contained coils and automatic shut-off thermostatic controls (e.g., coffee makers, hot pots, etc.).
 Most cooking appliances are NOT permitted.
 See What Not to Bring.

 Each room has one cable TV connection with basic cable programming service included.
 Premium and pay-per-view options are available.
 Make sure to bring all necessary TV/cable cords.
+Smart TVs will be able to connect to the network but some functionality may not work (such as controlling the TV from another device).
+Additionally, TVs may take up to 30 minutes to go through the set-up process.

 CU Boulder offers a convenient solution to transporting your belongings to your new residence hall home through UPS Home2Home.